 TORIC® Intraocular Implant

-For patients with higher amounts of astigmatism, a TORIC® Intraocular Lens can precisely and significantly reduce astigmatism.
-These specialty lens implants correct astigmatism at the lens plane: like a permanent contact lens.
-This implant is considered a premium lens and typically needs to be paid for out of pocket, but patients tend to be highly satisfied with the results.
+For patients with higher amounts of astigmatism, a TORIC® Intraocular Lens can precisely reduce astigmatism.
+The toric lens is considered one of the best cataract lens for astigmatism.
+A Toric implant is a premium implant that corrects astigmatism.
+Instead of correcting astigmatism in the corneal plane like limbal relaxing incisions, these specialty lens implants correct astigmatism at the lens plane.
+Typically patients have to pay extra for this implant, but in our experience, these patients tend to be highly satisfied with the results.
 We also offer zero percent financing for two years to make payment less of a burden.